ordpool-space/cat21/README.md

 ### Open Discussion

 The protocol may be expanded to include additional features based on community feedback and technological advancements.
-Please make a pull request to the [cat-21 repository](https://github.com/haushoppe/cat-21) to participate in the open development.
+Please make a pull request to the [cat21 repository](https://github.com/ordpool-space/cat21) to participate in the open development.

 The CAT-21 protocol introduces a novel way of digital asset representation and transaction on the Bitcoin blockchain, inviting marketplaces, wallets, and indexers to adopt and integrate this disruptive protocol in the broader ecosystem!

 ### Roadmap

 1. ✅ Development of a sound Protocol Specification (this document)
-2. ✅ Reference implementation in the [ordpool-parser repository](https://github.com/haushoppe/ordpool-parser)
+2. ✅ Reference implementation in the [ordpool-parser repository](https://github.com/ordpool-space/ordpool-parser)
-3. ✅ Open-Source Indexer for CAT-21 ordinals in [cat-21-indexer repository](https://github.com/haushoppe/cat-21-indexer)
+3. ✅ Open-Source Indexer for CAT-21 ordinals in the [cat21-ord repository](https://github.com/ordpool-space/cat21-ord)
-4. Development of a simple script (TypeScript preferred) that creates a PSBT to mint a CAT-21 ordinal
+4. ✅ Development of a client-side script that creates a PSBT to mint a CAT-21 ordinal (for Xverse, Leather & Unisat)
+5. ✅ Public mint 🚀
 6. Open invitation of the Ordinals ecosystem to adapt the protocol in their products!
+DM [@HausHoppe](https://twitter.com/HausHoppe) for support!

 ## Credits

 * [@1440000bytes](https://twitter.com/1440000bytes) had the initial idea to use the `nLockTime` field for data storage.
-See this this [twitter conversation](https://twitter.com/HausHoppe/status/1741789980551213207).
+See this this [twitter conversation](https://twitter.com/ordpool-space/status/1741789980551213207).
 * [@HausHoppe](https://twitter.com/HausHoppe) adapted the idea and created this repository to engage collaboration and discussions on the protocol.
 He also developed the parser, the indexer and the official website.
-* [@ethspresso](https://twitter.com/ethspresso) designed the laser eyes and gave very valuable feedback.
+* [@ethspresso](https://twitter.com/ethspresso) designed the laser eyes and crown traits and gave very valuable feedback.
-* [@LightRider5](https://twitter.com/LightRider5) created the PSBT script and gave very valuable feedback.
+* [@LightRider5](https://twitter.com/LightRider5) created the initial PSBT script and gave very valuable feedback.